jdeath/homeassistant-addons/geoipupdate/README.md

   If this is not set or is set to `0`, `geoipupdate` will run once and exit.

 * `GEOIPUPDATE_DB_DIR` - The directory where geoipupdate will download the databases.
-The default is `/share/caddy`.
+The default is `/addon_configs/c80c7555_caddy-2` to be consistent with new caddy-2 plugin.

 [repository]: https://github.com/jdeath/homeassistant-addons

 ## Usage
-Make a custom caddy build that includes `--with github.com/porech/caddy-maxmind-geolocation` and put it in `/share/caddy/` with the filename `caddy`
+Make a custom caddy build that includes `--with github.com/porech/caddy-maxmind-geolocation` and put it in `/share/caddy/` (v1.x) with the filename `caddy` or `/addon_configs/c80c7555_caddy-2` (v2.0)

 Edit `/share/caddy/Caddyfile`